CalebButcher/steamcmd/README.md

 ## Contributions

-Always welcome others to contribute to this with the understand that the sole purpose of this image is a base that runs steamcmd, nothing else.
+Always welcome others to contribute to this with the understanding that the sole purpose of this image is a base that runs steamcmd, nothing else.